OpenTier/robot-demo/robot/open-t1/README.md

 idf.py erase-flash && idf.py build -DCMAKE_CXX_FLAGS="-DUROS_CONTROLLER=1 -DROBOT_ID=2 -DDOMAIN_ID=42" && idf.py flash && idf.py monitor
 ```

-You can set `-DCOMMAND_TIMEOUT_MS` to change a timeout for stoping robot when no message received for given time.
+You can set `-DCOMMAND_TIMEOUT_MS` to change a timeout for stopping robot when no message received for given time.
 By default it is `1000` ms - 1 second.

 You can modify the values of `ROBOT_ID` and `DOMAIN_ID` to adjust for your ROS 2 nodes.
 This works only if `-DUROS_CONTROLLER=1` is set.